loco/wp-loco/readme.txt

 * Fixed {locale} placeholder bug introduced in 2.4.4
 * Improved handling of invalid character encodings
 * Sync (msgmerge) moved to back end
-* Fuzzy matching uses Levenshtein distance
+* New fuzzy matching with fuzziness setting
 * Bumped WordPress version to 5.5.3

 = 2.4.4 =